 This assistance could cover high-tech programs in the animal sciences, food and technology, communications, and more.
 See the full list of approved programs below.

-Veterans qualifying for an accelerated payment receive a lump-sum payment of 60 percent of tuition and fees for certain high-cost, high-tech programs.
+Veterans qualifying for an accelerated payment receive a lump-sum payment of 60% of tuition and fees for certain high-cost, high-tech programs.

 Note that this benefit is not available under the Post-9/11 GI Bill, Dependents Education Assistance program, or VEAP.